codewith-salman/Keofi-Coffee-webside/README.md

 <div align="center">

 ## ☕ Keofi – Coffee Website
-A warm and elegant **Coffee Shop Website UI** built with HTML, CSS, and JavaScript.
+A warm and elegant **Coffee Shop Website UI** built with HTML, CSS, and JS.
 Crafted to represent coffee brands, cafés, and roasteries with a rich, inviting, and modern layout that captures the aroma of quality coffee.

 </div>